Hyderabad State (1948–1956): Resolution at the United Nations

+Government formation after Integration

-After the Annexation into the Indian Union, Major General J. N. Chaudhuri who led Operation Polo stayed on as Military Governor till December 1949.
+A military government headed by Major General J. N. Chaudhuri who led Operation Polo was established.
+He stayed on as Military Governor till December 1949.

+On 1 December 1949, the military government was dissolved and a civilian government headed by M. K. Vellodi was formed in its place.
+Later in 1952, Burgula Ramakrishna Rao became the second Chief Minister of Hyderabad State and the first democratically elected Chief Minister.
+The last Nizam Mir Osman Ali Khan continued as the head of state as Rajpramukh till 1956 when Hyderabad State was split on linguistic basis and reorganised into three states.

 The state witnessed Mulkhi agitation in 1952 by the locals after government jobs meant for the locals were given to non-locals.

-Rajpramukh

-Hyderabad State had its last Nizam, HEH Mir Osman Ali Khan (1886–1967) as Rajpramukh from 26 January 1950 to 31 October 1956.

 Elections

-In the first State Assembly election in India, 1952, Dr. Burgula Ramakrishna Rao was elected Chief minister of Hyderabad State.
-During this time there were violent agitations by some Telanganites to send back bureaucrats from Madras state, and to strictly implement 'Mulki-rules'(Local jobs for locals only), which was part of Hyderabad state law since 1919.
+In the first State Assembly election in India, 1952, Dr. Burgula Ramakrishna Rao was elected Chief Minister of Hyderabad State.
+During this time there were violent agitations by some Telanganites to send back bureaucrats from Madras state, and to strictly implement 'Mulki-rules' (Local jobs for locals only), which was part of Hyderabad state law since 1919.

 List of districts of Hyderabad State

-Administratively, Hyderabad State was made up of sixteen districts, grouped into four divisions:
+Administratively, Hyderabad State was made up of sixteen districts, grouped into four divisions:.

-Linguistic reorganization
+Reorganisation on linguistic basis

 In 1956 during the reorganisation of the Indian states based along linguistic lines, the Telugu-speaking region of the state of Hyderabad State was merged with Andhra State.
 The Marathi speaking region was merged with Bombay State and Kannada speaking region with Mysore State.

-The States Reorganisation Commission (SRC) was not in favour of an immediate merger of Telugu speaking Telangana region of Hyderabad State with Andhra State, despite their common language.
+The States Reorganisation Commission (SRC) was not in favour of an immediate merger of Telugu-speaking Telangana region of Hyderabad State with Andhra State, despite their common language.
 Para 378 of the SRC report said One of the principal causes of opposition of Vishalandhra also seems to be the apprehension felt by the educationally backward people of Telangana that they may be swamped and exploited by the more advanced people of the coastal areas.

-Andhra state and Hyderabad State were merged to form Andhra Pradesh on 1 November 1956, after providing safeguards to Telangana in the form of Gentlemen's agreement.
-But in June 2014, Telangana re-emerged as a separate state.
-Hyderabad city will continue to be the capital of both Andhra Pradesh and Telangana for 10 years.
+Andhra and the Telugu speaking parts of Hyderabad State were merged to form Andhra Pradesh on 1 November 1956, after providing safeguards to Telangana in the form of Gentlemen's agreement.
+In June 2014, Andhra Pradesh was split and Telangana was created as a separate state.
+Hyderabad city remained as the joint capital of both Andhra Pradesh and Telangana for 10 years till 1st June 2024.

-Chief Ministers of Hyderabad State

-Hyderabad State included nine Telugu districts of Telangana, four Kannada districts in Gulbarga division and four Marathi districts in Aurangabad division.